AbdullahNasser98/Tahaluf-project/Task-2 (Cloth classification)/README.md

 <details>
 <summary>Conclusion</summary>

- So in coclusion the second model (pretrained mobilenetv2) achieved much better result on our clothing dataset
+ So in coclusion the second model (pretrained mobilenetv2) achieved much better result on our clothing dataset.
+Indeed it had alot more FLOPs, however this can be tolerated with respect to the huge difference in the model performance.
 </details>

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <details>
 <summary>Future Work</summary>

 If there was a small tolerance for the model size one can even give transformers a shot, since they seem to do quite well in CV tasks since the publishing of the ViT model.